ajpirzada/LinearRationalExpectationsModel/README.md

 You can either run the project on your machine using softwares like VS Studio, Anaconda etc. or on Google Colab.

 ### 1. On your Machine
-Have both the files in the same folder before running the file **NKmodelSimulations.ipynb**.
+Have both files in the same folder before running the script **NKmodelSimulations.ipynb**.
 Make sure that the toolkit file has exactly the same name i.e. **REmodelToolkit.py**.
+You do not need to run the cells under SET PATH FOR TOOLKIT IN GOOGLE DRIVE.
+Instead, start from IMPORT PYTHON LIBRARIES.

 ### 2. Using Google Colab
 To run the **NKmodelSimulations.ipynb** file on Google Colab, follow these steps: